kurealnum/Mini-Workflows/README.md

 Before I knew about REACTO, I made up my own method of solving these problems:

 ### 1. Write the problem out:
--Identify what you need to find to solve the problem
+- Identify what you need to find to solve the problem

--Ideally do this on a whiteboard (leaving plenty of space), but if you can't, do it in the comments.
+- Ideally do this on a whiteboard (leaving plenty of space), but if you can't, do it in the comments.

--Make sure your comments are friendly to ***you***
+- Make sure your comments are friendly to ***you***

 ### 2. Review your written problem a few times:
--Go back over it a few times, check for "plot holes"
+- Go back over it a few times, check for "plot holes"

->Is there anything that differs from the original prompt?
+- Is there anything that differs from the original prompt?

->Is there anything that I could do to make this better?
+- Is there anything that you could do to make this better?

 ### 3. Start coding:
--Explain the problem to yourself as you code
+- Explain the problem to yourself as you code

--Write it out.
+- Write it out.
 No matter what, walk yourself through a testcase on a whiteboard or something in similar fashion.

--Practice backtracking through your code; you'll often find yourself doing this when you realize that something needs to be changed
+- Practice backtracking through your code; you'll often find yourself doing this when you realize that something needs to be changed

 ### 4. Revising your algorithm.
--Optimize the overall running time first, then optimize constants.
+- Optimize the overall running time first, then optimize constants.
 Consider what other data structures you could be using, and talk through the tradeoffs of each.

--It's ok to completely redo something!
+- It's ok to completely redo something!
 Just make sure you save your working answer

--If you can't find anything to completely redo, look at how you can optimize your current algorithm
+- If you can't find anything to completely redo, look at how you can optimize your current algorithm

 ### 5. When you finish:
--Reflect on negative tendencies, on any subproblems that you're not doing so well on.
+- Reflect on negative tendencies, on any subproblems that you're not doing so well on.
 Make sure to go back and practice/review anything that you had trouble with

--Write it out again, if there was a mistake, and if there wasn't
+- Write it out again, if there was a mistake, and if there wasn't

->Why did I come up with this solution?
+- Why did I come up with this solution?

->Do I need all of this code that I wrote, or is there a lot of boilerplate?
+- Do you need all of this code that you wrote, or is there a lot of boilerplate (this step is mainly for constants)?

->Is there something I could do differently?
-How can I make sure I do that next time?
+- Is there something you could do differently?
+How can you make sure you do that next time?

 Credit to *haekuh#0254* for this part ^^

 ### 5. "Post Problem":
--Once you're finished with the problem, write your solution down somewhere
+- Once you're finished with the problem, write your solution down somewhere

--You can't write or memorize the entire problem, so try and stick to a few sentences, one paragraph at most.
+- You can't write or memorize the entire problem, so try and stick to a few sentences, one paragraph at most.

--Google docs/sheets or any similar program works well for this
+- Google docs/sheets or any similar program works well for this
 <br></br>
 ## Encountering an incorrect function return

 ### 1. [The Big 2](#the-big-2)

 ### 2. Walk through the function by:
--Go past the function you're working in
+- Go past the function you're working in

--Go through every function that is called/used in said function
+- Go through every function that is called/used in said function

--Go into documentation if the function is built in
+- Go into documentation if the function is built in

--Figure out what it should be returning, and why
+- Figure out what it should be returning, and why

 ### 3. Minimize
--Take away as many functions as possible, and try and isolate the problem function
+- Take away as many functions as possible, and try and isolate the problem function

 ### 4. Find context
--Look at some other code that involves this function.
+- Look at some other code that involves this function.
 What does it do differently/the same?

--If it's your own function, attempt to isolate the sub-function (if you will), and do the same for that function
+- If it's your own function, attempt to isolate the sub-function (if you will), and do the same for that function
 <br></br>
 ## Encountering a bug
 ### 1. [The Big 2](#the-big-2)

 #### 1.5.
 If it's an algorithm:
--Are you considering all possible data structures?
+- Are you considering all possible data structures?

--Could you have multiple options for different cases?
+- Could you have multiple options for different cases?

--Did you whiteboard it, and truly think through it?
+- Did you whiteboard it, and truly think through it?

 ### 2. Reference other code of yours

 #### 2.5.
 Before you google it:
--Should I know this code?
+- Should I know this code?

--Should I be able to do this?
+- Should I be able to do this?

--Did I thoroughly complete steps 1-3?
+- Did I thoroughly complete steps 1-3?

 ### 3. Google it

 #### 3.5.
 Before you use GPT:
--Have you done everything else you could?
+- Have you done everything else you could?

--Are there any other personal methods that I could use?
+- Are there any other personal methods that I could use?

--Would a person be better suited to this question?
+- Would a person be better suited to this question?

 ### 4A.
 Ask a human being:
--There are plenty of amazing online communities that are here to help!
+- There are plenty of amazing online communities that are here to help!

--Places like [TPH (The Programmers Hangout)](https://discord.gg/programming) and language specific communities are frequently found on places like Discord and Reddit
+- Places like [TPH (The Programmers Hangout)](https://discord.gg/programming) and language specific communities are frequently found on places like Discord and Reddit

--GPT tends to be better for technicals, but past that, humans will always excel in the artistic design of code
+- GPT tends to be better for technicals, but past that, humans will always excel in the artistic design of code

 ### 4B.
 Ask GPT (Or a similar tool)
--Make sure you *completely* understand why you couldn't solve the problem
+- Make sure you *completely* understand why you couldn't solve the problem

--Practing similar problems isn't a horrible idea, althought it may be incredibly time consuming.
+- Practing similar problems isn't a horrible idea, althought it may be incredibly time consuming.

 <br></br>